CyberMission Logo Mobile

 Cyber Scholarship Program

-To elevate the best minds in cybersecurity and help deal with future threats against defense information systems and networks, the DoD provides a scholarship program to upcoming tech talent—the DoD Cyber Service Academy (DoD CSA).
-The DoD CSA is both a scholarship program and a capacity building tool.
+To elevate the best minds in cybersecurity and help deal with future threats against defense information systems and networks, the DoW provides a scholarship program to upcoming tech talent—the DoW Cyber Service Academy (DoW CSA).
+The DoW CSA is both a scholarship program and a capacity building tool.
 It offers eligible, full-time students at over 400 colleges and universities recognized as Centers of Academic Excellence in Cybersecurity (CAE-C) with a full tuition and stipends for room and board.
-In exchange for this financial support, recipients are required to apply their newfound cyber skills at the DoD for a certain duration of time upon graduation — this includes a payback option to serve in the Military as an active-duty member for a minimum of four years.
+In exchange for this financial support, recipients are required to apply their newfound cyber skills at the DoW for a certain duration of time upon graduation — this includes a payback option to serve in the Military as an active-duty member for a minimum of four years.

 Professional Credentialing Opportunities